-I am a graduate student of both Theology and Philosophy gearing up to go to the University of Oxford this fall as I enroll in the Master of Studies in Philosophical Theology program there.
-I have a B.A. with honours and great distinction from Concordia University in Montréal (my alma mater).
-I intend to use my undergraduate ‘thesis,’ on God’s Relationship to Time from the Perspective of Analytic Theology, as the foundation for a graduate (and later Ph.D.) thesis in philosophical theology.
-My aim is ultimately to work my way towards a Ph.D. in Systematic Theology, and hopefully pursue a second Ph.D. in Philosophy, subsequent to which I plan to teach and write in both fields.
+I have a Master’s degree (M.St.) in Philosophical Theology from the University of Oxford, along with a B.A. with honours and great distinction from Concordia University (honours Theological Studies, Major Philosophy), and I am set to obtain an additional Master’s degree from the University of Western Ontario in the fall.
+In both my undergraduate thesis and the dissertation for my Master’s I have explored God’s relationship to time from the perspective of analytic theology.
+My aim is ultimately to work my way towards a Ph.D. in either Philosophy or (Systematic) Theology, subsequent to which I plan to teach and contribute in both fields as opportunity permits.
 It should (but doesn’t) go without saying that my views are in no way a reflection of the views of Concordia University, Oxford University or any other University.

 I am, by intellectual persuasion, a Theist, and a convert to the Catholic faith.
 I also have tremendous sympathy for Evangelicals, Muslims and Naturalists.
 I had spent most of my life as an evangelical Christian, active in my church communities, until coming into the Catholic fold.
 I also nearly converted to Islam, having been very impressed with the beauty of Muslim piety and the right expression of Muslim faith, but after a studied comparison between Christianity and Islam I found that Christianity had a much better purchase on the claim to be true than did the religion of Islam.
 For a time I began to engage with Muslims in inter-religious dialogue with a view towards evangelizing them (i.e., sharing the Gospel with them) and learning more about their faith.
 During this time I not only developed a deep love for many of my Muslim friends, along with a respect for pious Muslim practices, but I was also led to take a much closer look at the history of Christianity.
 I found myself fascinated with issues of textual criticism and eager to read the writings of the Ante-Nicene Church Fathers, the Dead Sea Scrolls, the Nag Hammadi texts and much else besides.
 Eventually, however, I came to a profound crisis of faith having to do mostly with epistemology and rational justification for my beliefs.
 It was in struggling to renovate my most deeply entrenched beliefs that I very nearly became a Naturalist, only to have come out of it, much to my surprise, a Catholic.
 This conversion was one which took intellectual courage and firm resolve, but I became so thoroughly convinced that the Catholic faith was right about things like the nature of the Christian Church that I was compelled to seek full communion with her.